-This is the place for those who are interested in military airplanes.
+If you are interested in military airplanes, visiting this museum should be on your list of things to do in Ankara.
 Note that there are two museums in the city dedicated to the air force.
-This one is in the city, located in Altindag district, while another, Ankara Aviation Museum, is in Etimesgut district.
+This one is in the city, located in Altindag district, while another, Ankara Aviation Museum, is in the Etimesgut district.

 With more than 700 artifacts, photographs, and documents, the Ankara Air Force Museum does a great job to show its visitors the history of Turkish aviation.
 The museum also displays certificates, uniforms, and medals of the pilots.
 The garden of the museum is home to original aircraft and their models.
 There’s a parachute tower for those adrenaline junkies who’d love to jump from it and have a somewhat unique experience.